June 24, 2021 - March 25, 2022

 Students will also receive a certificate of program completion upon successful student project presentation and 3 college credits (upon request).

 Scholarships are now available.
-Each district will be able to award up to two participants a partial scholarship with a value of $1,250.
+Each district will be able to award two participants a partial scholarship with a value of up to $1,250.
 Interested applicants will need to complete a Leadership Institute application and answer questions about how a scholarship would impact their participation in the program.
 The deadline for applicants that wish to be considered for a scholarship is April 23.

 Eligible participants must have worked at least one year in the marketing and communications field at a two-year community or technical college, have had some supervision and management experience (not necessarily in a community college), and have demonstrated commitment to personal and leadership growth, collaboration, and innovation.